 I love to collaborate on photo session styles, so if you have an idea of something you would like to try or if you have a specific look that you have seen on my site that you would like me to emulate, we can discuss it before the session.

 What you wear for your session is the single most important consideration that impacts the overall look and feel of your images, second only to your choice of photographer.
-General clothing guidelines for your specific shoot type will be sent to you at the time of booking, in my Style Guide along with examples of outfits to give you some ideas.
+General clothing guidelines for your specific shoot type will be sent to you at the time of booking in my Style Guide along with examples of outfits to give you some ideas.
 Clothing options can also be discussed at a pre-session design consultation.

-Hair and makeup
+Hair and Makeup

 I always recommend my adult clients make themselves feel relaxed and confident before our time together.
 For some, that means a massage.
 For others, that means a haircut the week before and professional styling the day of.
 Professional makeup is also something many women enjoy.
 This is all particularly important for my maternity clients.
 I want them to feel empowered and gorgeous during their photo sessions.

-I discourage the heavy use of props because they draw the eye from what should be the focus of an image: the person.
+I discourage the heavy use of props because they draw the eye away from what should be the focus of an image: the person.
 Props can become visual clutter that take away from the crisp, modern look I aim to achieve.